Diabetes Education & Management

 - Individual appointments

-- Group education sessions about living with and managing diabetes with an introduction to diabetes, carbohydrate counting, heart health, health maintenance
+- Group education sessions about living and managing diabetes with an introduction to diabetes, nutrition and diabetes, heart health, health maintenance

-- Satellite services in Fenelon Falls, Bobcaygeon, Kinmount, Omemee and Little Britain.
+- Outreach services in Bobcaygeon, Coboconk , Fenelon Falls, Kinmount and Little Britain.
 Contact us to see when we're in your community.

-Our team, comprised of Certified Diabetes Educators, includes nurses and dietitians who will provide you with the knowledge, confidence and tools to improve your self-management skills.
+Our team, comprised of Certified Diabetes Educators (Registered Nurses and Registered Dietitians) will provide you with the knowledge, confidence and tools to improve your self-management skills to effectively manage diabetes.

 Who can participate?

-- Newly diagnosed or those who are interested in updating their knowledge about diabetes
+- Individuals who are newly diagnosed or those who are interested in updating their knowledge about diabetes

-- Those who need to be started on insulin by physician's prescription
+- Those who need to be instructed on starting insulin or other injectable therapy with physician's prescription

 How do I register?

-You can register through the Centralized Diabetes Intake using the online Self Referral Form or call the toll free number 1-888-997-9996.
-Services are free of charge.
+2) Register through the Centralized Diabetes Intake using the online Self Referral Form or call the toll free number 1-888-997-9996.

 You may also receive additional services from the Central East CCAC services and can be linked to: